 Hispanic Heritage Month provides us an opportunity to recognize and lift up the achievements and contributions of the 57.5 million Latinos living in the United States.
 At the same time, it’s important that we all understand the challenges that Latinos face so we can work together to address them, because their well-being and success are inextricably linked to the well-being, success, and future prosperity of the United States as a whole.

-Racial and ethnic health disparities undermine our communities and our health care system.
-Our infographic shows some of the more prevalent health disparities that afflict Latinos in the United States (compared to non-Hispanic whites).
+Racial and ethnic health inequities undermine our communities and our health care system.
+Our infographic shows some of the more prevalent health inequities that afflict Latinos in the United States (compared to non-Hispanic whites).

 Join us on Wednesday, July 18 at 2PM EST for a Health Action Webinar

 5 Reasons We Are Celebrating CHIP’s 10- Year Extension this National Children’s Dental Health Month!

 Along with celebrating Black History Month, Valentine’s Day and the Lunar New Year this February we are also elevating kids' oral health for National Children’s Dental Health Month!
 There is a lot to celebrate when funding for CHIP was extended for the next 10 years, and here’s why the Oral Health For All team at Families USA is stoked!